 Course and Syllabus changes, new courses, subjects and higher degree programmes

 In amending existing or developing new course offerings or new programmes, members of faculty must liaise with the Divisional Librarian to ensure that an adequate print and electronic resource base is established to support research and teaching.
-As the first step in this process the faculty member is required to complete the New Teaching Proposal Form (US38I) and provide a booklist which should be submitted via the Subject Librarian and also directly to Acquisitions, for all courses to be taught.
+As the first step in this process the faculty member is required to complete the New Teaching Proposal Form (US38I) and provide a booklist which should be submitted to the Faculty Liaison Librarian, for all courses to be taught.
 Should the proposal be for a graduate research programme this should be indicated.
 The Library will provide a copy of its evaluation as an impact statement to the Faculty Member, the Head of Department, the Dean, the Bursar and the Chair of the Academic Quality Assurance Committee (AQAC) and Campus Coordinator for Graduate Studies and Research.

 Download US38I form.

 Library Instructional Services

 During the academic year the Alma Jordan Library offers instructional sessions to aid in navigating information resources.
 Sessions can be either individual appointments, small group seminars, or large group workshops.
 Taught by the subject specialists, these sessions cover a wide range of topics including research skills, how to use the online catalogue, how to search online journal databases, and the different citation styles.
 Users can also access online research guides.

 Academic accreditation is based on accepted qualitative and quantitative standards of excellence for evaluating the quality of education offered at the institution.
 Evaluation and subsequent accreditation include such areas as the education objectives and achievement, academic programs, admissions practices, student personnel and welfare services, institutional study, training and experience of instructional staff, financial stability, as well as laboratory and library resources.
 Members of Faculty can liaise with the Faculty Liaison Librarian regarding the relevant procedure.